 MAGS Distinguished Thesis Award

-In a change from past practices, MAGS will award the Distinguished Thesis Awards in two of four categories that alternate every two years.
-For the current award cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Social Sciences and Physical Sciences and Engineering.
-In the following cycle, the two broad categories will be Biological and Life Sciences and the Humanities.
+MAGS will award the Distinguished Thesis Awards in two of four categories that alternate every two years.
+For the current award cycle (2020-2021 AY), MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Social Sciences and Mathematics, Physical Sciences and Engineering.
+In the following cycle (2021-2022 AY), the two broad categories will be Biological and Life Sciences and the Humanities.

 Current Award Cycle

-The 2018–19 award cycle opens August 29, 2018.
-Nominations are due to Virginia Dennis on October 1 by 5 p.m.
-Students who graduated from a master's program in the social sciences, physical sciences or engineering between July 1, 2016 and June 30, 2018 are eligible.
-(Students in biological/life sciences and the humanities will be considered in the following application cycle.)
+Nominations will be due to Megan Tischner by 5 p.m. on September 29, 2020.
+Students who graduated from a master's program in the Social Sciences or Mathematics/Physical Sciences/Engineering between July 1, 2018 and June 30, 2020 are eligible.
+(Students in the biological/life sciences and the humanities will be considered in the following year's application cycle.)

 The nomination application must include: